jchambers/pushy/README.md

 Using OpenSSL as an SSL provider fulfills the ALPN and cipher suite requirements imposed by HTTP/2.
 To use OpenSSL as an SSL provider, you'll need OpenSSL 1.0.2 or newer installed.
 You'll also need to add `netty-tcnative` as a dependency to your project.
 The `netty-tcnative` wiki provides [detailed instructions](http://netty.io/wiki/forked-tomcat-native.html), but in short, you'll need to add one additional platform-specific dependency to your project.
 This approach will meet all requirements imposed by HTTP/2 for Java 6, 7, and 8.

+Additionally, you'll need [`alpn-api`](http://mvnrepository.com/artifact/org.eclipse.jetty.alpn/alpn-api) as a `runtime` dependency for your project.
+If you're managing dependencies manually, you'll just need to make sure the latest version of `alpn-api` is available on your classpath.

 Please note that, at least as recently as OS X 10.11 (El Capitan), Mac OS X did not ship with a version of OpenSSL that supports ALPN or the cipher suites required by HTTP/2.
 If you're using Mac OS X and intend to use OpenSSL as your SSL provider, you'll need to update OpenSSL 1.0.2 or newer.

 ### Using Jetty's ALPN implementation

 As an alternative to OpenSSL, you may use Jetty's ALPN implementation if you're using OpenJDK 8.
 Please note that if you're not using Java 8 or newer, you'll need to meet the cipher suite requirement separately; you may do so either by using OpenSSL (which also fulfills the ALPN requirement) or by using another cryptography provider (which is beyond the scope of this README).

 Using Jetty's ALPN implementation is somewhat more complicated than using using OpenSSL as an SSL provider.
 You'll need to choose a version of `alpn-boot` specific to the version (down to the update!) of OpenJDK you're using, and then add it to your *boot* class path.
-You'll also need to add `alpn-api` as a `provided` dependency to your project.
 [Detailed instructions](http://www.eclipse.org/jetty/documentation/current/alpn-chapter.html) are provided by Jetty.

 If you know exactly which version of Java you'll be running, you can just add that specific version of `alpn-boot` to your boot class path.
 If your project might run on a number of different systems and if you use Maven, you can use a `<profile>` section in your `pom.xml` to choose the correct version on the fly.
 Please see [Pushy's own `pom.xml`](https://github.com/relayrides/pushy/blob/http2/pom.xml#L189) for an example for Java 8.
 At the time of this writing, [Netty's `pom.xml`](https://github.com/netty/netty/blob/4.1/pom.xml) includes profiles for both Java 7 and Java 8.